whosonfirst/go-whosonfirst-spelunker/cmd/wof-spelunker-index/README.md

     	Enable verbose (debug) logging
 ```

-New `database/sql`-backed Spelunker instances are created by passing a URI to the `NewSpelunker` method in the form of:
+The `-database-uri` flag is expected to take the form of:

 ```
 sql://{DATABASE_ENGINE}?dsn={DATABASE_ENGINE_DSN}